sharmaabhishekk/sharmaabhishekk.github.io/_projects/player_roles_clustering.md

 ![Clustered Reduced Players](../images/player_roles_clustering/clustering_tsne_labelled.png)

 Success!

-The final step is to interpret the clusters generated.
+The final step is to explore the clusters and define our roles.

 ## Interpreting the Clusters